Trail of Marvels

 However, what is most likely going to capture your attention is what remains of a singular activity, namely the extraction of minerals.
 On the way you will encounter traces of the mines where small amounts of gold and silver, but of also zinc and sulphur, were found in the 19th century, together with signs of soil probes related to mining, abandoned in the early 20th century.

 Another gem of the trail is the Aranno trip hammer, the only water-powered lever trip hammer that still exists in Switzerland, and which was, in fact, operative until 1951.
 Iron was manufactured and various tools were produced thanks to the force of the water that operated it.
 An exhibition housed on the top floor tells the trip hammer’s story.

 The trip hammer is generally open to the public from May to October; however, in case of rain it remains closed.

 The remains of a castle are also visible along the way, positioned on what was probably an old communication route forming part of a fortified line along the Magliasina valley.
 Shaded by a thick forest, the site hosts a playground and a picnic area.

-In order to complete your visit of the region head to Migliegla, whose cemetery hosts the charming church of Santo Stefano al Colle embellished with several magnificent frescoes and then continue on to Novaggio, boasting a series of murals (over sixty), forming a sort of open-air art gallery.
+In order to complete your visit of the region head to Migliegla, whose cemetery hosts the charming church of Santo Stefano al Colle embellished with several magnificent frescoes and then continue on to Novaggio, boasting a series of murals, forming a sort of open-air art gallery.